eginh/bir-umut/README.md

 ## Contact

-You can contact me at birumutproject@gmail.com
+You can contact us at birumutproject@gmail.com

 ## License